 The art of sentencing advocacy is a required skill of all lawyers, but it is especially crucial in federal cases.
 The Law Offices of Robert David Malove stays informed of changes in sentencing procedures, remains innovative in its post-Booker sentencing strategies, and is actively aware of judicial and legislative developments.
 While it's essential to confront criminal charges head-on to try for an acquittal, it's of no less vital importance to be mindful of developing a possible sentencing strategy throughout the duration of each case.

 Federal Guidelines Are Complicated

 Despite the discretion judges have had since 2005, we're still dealing with a complicated sentencing system at the federal level.
 In a nutshell, sentences are determined based on two basic factors:

 - Conduct associated with the offense.
 This determines which of the 43 levels of offense will be assigned to the charge.
 For example, trespassing is given a base level 4, while kidnapping is a level 34.
 The offense level can be increased or decreased according to the amount of harm done and other factors.

 - Criminal history.
 The defendant’s criminal record will also be considered in sentencing, with points being assigned based on the number and seriousness of previous offenses.

 Once an offense level and criminal history points are assigned, the judge refers to the sentencing guideline chart to determine the range of sentencing possibilities.
 Your attorney plays a key role in influencing where within that range the judge comes down.
 For example, a defendant given an offense level of 4 with little or no criminal history may be sentenced to anywhere from zero to six years in prison.
 Your attorney can argue for less time.

-Our Experienced Federal Criminal Defense Attorneys Will Fight for You
+Our Experienced Federal Criminal Defense Attorney Will Fight for You